MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

       include hadoop::nodemanager
     }

 Note: Journalnode and Zookeeper are not resource intensive daemons and can be collocated with other daemons.
-In this example the content of *master3.example.com* node can be moved to some slave node or the frontend (and *$quorum_hostnames* upated).
+In this example the content of *master3.example.com* node can be moved to some slave node or the frontend (and *$quorum_hostnames* updated).

 <a name="ha-convert"></a>
 #### Converting non-HA cluster